FINE MOTORING BOOKS

 The Napier attracted a great deal of worldwide interest when it was completed as up to that time few recreations of Edwardian racing cars had been made – and even fewer of the quality of the Chamberlain car.
 The Napier, however, set the standard for the recreation of historic cars.
 It is now accepted that it is legitimate to recreate a car around the original motor so that once again the spirit of the early years of motoring can be enjoyed by younger generations.

-The first demonstration run of the Napier was on 8 September 1922, at the Sandown Racetrack, prior to the running of the “Castrol 400”.
+The first demonstration run of the Napier was on 8 September 1982, at the Sandown Racetrack, prior to the running of the “Castrol 400”.
 On 22 April 1983 “Samson” was taken to the Mangalore Airstrip and the Vintage Drivers Club provided timing equipment.
-There, driven in turn by Bob Chamberlain and Tony Gaze the Napier reached 100 mph.
+There, driven in turn by Bob Chamberlain and former race driver, Tony Gaze, the Napier reached 100 mph.

 In 1983 the car was taken to Donnington in the UK and was demonstrated at the famous Brooklands track.